Constitution

 Article VI.
 Meetings of the Executive Council

 Section 1.
-The Executive Council shall meet at least once a year on the occasion of the annual meeting of the Academy.
+The Executive Council shall meet at least once a year.

 Section 2.
 Any meeting of the Executive Council shall be open to attendance by interested members of the Academy unless the Executive Council moves for Executive Session.